 Bale joins list of six Real Madrid players positive for Covid-19 as situation worsens at Liga club

-Real Madrid have confirmed that Gareth Bale, Sergio Asensio, Andriy Lunin and Rodrygo have all tested positive for Covid-19.
+Real Madrid have confirmed that Gareth Bale, Marco Asensio, Andriy Lunin and Rodrygo have all tested positive for Covid-19.

 That's in addition to Luka Modric and Marcelo, whom the Liga club revealed had both recorded positive coronavirus tests on December 15, while assistant coach Davide Ancelotti is also required to self-isolate.